arogozhnikov/eindex/README.md

 ## Goals

-- Form helpful 'language' to think about indexing and index-related operations.
+- Form a helpful 'language' to think about indexing and index-related operations.
 Tools shape minds
 - Cover most common cases of multidimensional indexing that are hard to implement using the standard API
 - Approach should be applicable to most common tensor frameworks, autograd should work out-of-the-box
 - Aim for readable and reliable code